Microsoft 365 OneDrive and SharePoint Integration

 -

-Test the application according to your company standards and procedures to ensure that the use case works with your existing processes.
+Text the integration according to your company standards and procedures to ensure that the use case works with your existing processes.

 Contact your Microsoft Azure administrator to create a new Application in Azure via the App registrations page: https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade